simeononsecurity/simeononsecurity.ch/content/articles/data-privacy-in-the-digital-age/index.en.md

 This can include regular training sessions and ongoing communication about **data privacy policies and procedures**.
 Employees should also be trained on how to identify and report potential data breaches, as well as how to handle personal information in a secure manner.

-By adopting these best practices, businesses can ensure that they are doing everything they can to protect the privacy and security of personal information.
-This will not only help build trust with customers but also ensure compliance with data privacy regulations.
+By adopting these best practices, businesses can ensure that they're doing everything they can to protect the privacy and security of personal information.
+This won't only help build trust with customers but also ensure compliance with data privacy regulations.

 ### The Role of Consumers in Protecting Their Personal Information